shouryaawr/Can-My-PC-Host-This-/README.md

 ## Key Features

 **Deterministic Optimization Engine**
 Say goodbye to Out-Of-Memory (OOM) kills.
-The engine calculates predicted RAM and CPU utilization for every service in your manifest and injects hard limits (`deploy.resources.limits`) and soft reservations (`deploy.resources.reservations`) based on mathematical models of your hardware capacity.
+The engine calculates predicted RAM and CPU utilization for every service in your manifest and injects strict constraints (`deploy.resources.limits`) based on mathematical models of your hardware capacity.

 **Hardware Auto-Detection & Manual Override**
 Since browsers restrict access to exact device specifications for security, the dashboard leverages available browser APIs to fetch the closest approximation of your logical CPU cores and total system memory.
 For precise tuning, we provide a manual edit button so you can easily override these estimates and input your exact hardware specs or simulate a different machine.